-Standing Committee on Environment and Sustainable Development, It's About Our Health!
-Towards Pollution Prevention - CEPA Revisited June, 1995, chapter 14.
+19 Standing Committee on Environment and Sustainable Development, It's About Our Health!
+Towards Pollution Prevention - CEPA Revisited June 1995, chapter 14.

-20 Canada, CEPA Review: The Government Response - Environmental Protection Legislation Designed for the Future - A Renewed CEPA - A Proposal, December, 1995, chapter 3.
+20 Canada, CEPA Review: The Government Response - Environmental Protection Legislation Designed for the Future - A Renewed CEPA - A Proposal, December 1995, chapter 3.

-business and government in the proposed Regulatory Efficiency Act.
+Another example of this approach was the negotiation of the compliance agreements between business and government in the proposed Regulatory Efficiency Act.
 In that bill, the negotiations would have been undertaken in secret.
 Moreover, it appears that even the results of the negotiations would not have the benefit of full public disclosure.